 An optional service learning placement is an exciting opportunity for students studying in Siena, Italy during the fall or spring to immerse themselves in the local Sienese culture.
 Placements vary by term.
 In the past students have volunteered at local retirement homes, ceramic arts programs for community members with disabilities, pre-school and elementary schools, and rescue and social services.

-You will typically enroll in two to three courses in addition to the Italian language and Cross-Cultural Communications courses which are mandatory.
 All courses offered in Siena are recognized and approved for academic credit by various GEO partner institutions.
 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.
 Courses are taught by Italian faculty who have experience teaching US students, including supplementary language tutoring offered by the site director.
 You will attend classes with other US students, and as part of the Cross-Cultural Communications course, you will meet with Italian students from the Università di Siena at the Language Lab or in classes at the university.
 Courses make use of a variety of materials and texts, all of which are provided as part of the program fee.
 Italian language courses are held in the afternoon.

 Experience life as part of an authentic Italian neighborhood, living in apartments with other GEO and/or International/Italian students or students’ residence (small dorm) with other American, Italian or international students throughout the town of Siena.
 Some apartments are within walking distance of the GEO classroom within the old city walls, while others are in neighborhoods just outside and accessible by public transportation.
 No matter where you live, close by you can find small local grocers, restaurants, and cafés unique to your neighborhood.
 Each apartment is fully furnished with beds, desks and a kitchen table and chairs.
 You will share a bedroom with one or two other students, as well as the common spaces (bathroom, kitchen, etc.).
 The kitchens are equipped with utensils, plates, glasses, cookware, an electronic oven and a gas stove.
 You will also receive two sets of linens and each apartment has access to a washing machine and drying rack.